Sign In Register

 Safety Score

-Bridgeport has an average annual temperature of 50°F (10°C).
+Bridgeport experiences four distinct seasons with an average annual temperature of 50°F (10°C).
 Winters average 28°F in January while summers reach 74°F in July.
-Annual precipitation is 11.6 inches.
-Air quality is rated Good with a median AQI of 28.
+The area gets 274 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 11.6 inches (drier than the 38-inch national average).
+Air quality is rated Good with a median AQI of 28 / among the cleanest air in the country.
+The city sits at an elevation of 855 feet.

 Temperature